mahansh564/Libre-Marathon-ByteIT-2019/README.md

-# Libre-Marathon-ByteIT-2019
+# Relay-Libre-ByteIT-2019
-The Official Repository of Byte.IT 2019's Libre Marathon
+The Official Repository of Byte.IT 2019's Relay Libre

 # Participation Guide
 Please follow these steps to get started: